Record Plant: Sausalito

 On October 28, 1972, Kellgren and Stone opened the Northern California location in Sausalito, throwing a Halloween party to celebrate Studio A going online.
-Ginger Mews, ex-manager of Wally Heider Studios, was named studio manager of Sausalito Music Factory, doing business as Record Plant, and construction continued on the similarly equipped Studio B with completion expected in February 1973.
+Ginger Mews, ex-manager of Wally Heider Studios, was named studio manager of Record Plant, and construction continued on the similarly equipped Studio B with completion expected in February 1973.
 The 10700 sqft building was a former office suite covered with diagonal redwood siding in an industrial park near Sausalito's harbor facilities.
+The legal corporation was named Sausalito Music Factory, doing business in Los Angeles and Sausalito as the Record Plant.

 Kellgren worked with Hidley to design Studio A and Studio B to have the same size and the same "dead" acoustics and both were fitted with Hidley-designed Westlake monitors.
 Studio A was decorated with a sunburst pattern on the wall and white fabric draped from the ceiling.
 Studio B was more vibrant to the eye, having many multi-colored fabric layers on the ceiling and swirls of color on the walls.
 Kellgren and Stone sent party invitations out on slabs of redwood; among the guests were John Lennon and Yoko Ono, who both showed up dressed as trees.

 The first recording was under producer Al Schmitt, who brought in Mike Finnigan and Jerry Wood as Finnigan & Wood, recording the album Crazed Hipsters.
 When Studio B went online, engineer Tom Flye went to California from New York and ran the room; his first customer was New Riders of the Purple Sage, who recorded The Adventures of Panama Red.
 Flye also helped Sly and the Family Stone make their album Fresh.

 The expansion into Sausalito was the result of drummer Buddy Miles and radio pioneer Tom "Big Daddy" Donahue asking Kellgren and Stone to put a studio in the San Francisco Bay Area.
 The intention was to have a getaway studio far from the pressures of the big city music industry.
 Miles and Donahue promised that their recording business would go to the new studio and that it would be promoted with a live radio show.
 "Live From the Plant", the resulting radio show, was broadcast on Donahue's album-oriented rock station KSAN from time to time over the next two years, primarily on Sunday nights, and featured various artists such as the Grateful Dead, Jerry Garcia, the Tubes, Peter Frampton, Bob Marley and the Wailers, Pablo Cruise, Rory Gallagher, the Marshall Tucker Band, Jimmy Buffett, Bonnie Raitt, Link Wray, Linda Ronstadt and Fleetwood Mac.